asvid/asvid.github.io/_posts/2022-04-04-tech_proposals_and_decision_logs.md

 ---

-# "Post-design documentation"
+# "Post-implementation documentation"
 As the lecturers maliciously called it when they checked university-grade projects, the idea of which was to plan a project, document it, and then implement it according to plan.
 In practice, I usually was implementing it first so it just worked, and then documented the result.
 And let anyone who hasn't done that throw a stone first :)

 Lecturers (in Polish universities) are often older people with no commercial experience, used to water-fall project planning.
 Now we are all Agile, we have continuous delivery, self-documenting code, and other aids.

 Is there still a need to write a plan today before the actual implementation, or is it a relic of the past, art for art, and a university fad?
-Honestly, I would often be grateful even for quickly written post-design documentation...
+Honestly, I would often be grateful even for quickly written post-implementation docs...

 # Tech Proposal
 `Tech Proposals` are a less formal way for internal documentation created before actual implementation.
 They also facilitate making technical decisions.